Melville Jacobs: Legacy

-He left funds to establish the Jacobs Research Fund, which supports anthropological research in the Pacific Northwest.
-His papers, including extensive raw linguistic material that has provided the basis for subsequent research on now extinct languages, are held by the University of Washington in the Jacobs Archive.
+After his death, Elizabeth Jacobs established the Jacobs Research Fund to support anthropological research in the Pacific Northwest.
+The couple's papers, including extensive raw linguistic material that has provided the basis for subsequent research on now extinct languages, are held by the University of Washington in special collections and are available to view upon request.

 In 2019, the "Melville Jacobs Collection of Native Americans of the American Northwest (1929-1939)" was selected by the Library of Congress for preservation in the National Recording Registry as "culturally, historically, or aesthetically significant".